wolf99/ReallyTinyCUnitTester/README.md

 # ReallyTinyCUnitTester
-Minimal unit tester for C.
+A minimal unit tester for C.